Warki

-The Warki are a lakalinyeri (tribe) of the Ngarrindjeri Australian Aboriginal people of southern Australia.
+The Warki are a tribe of the Ngarrindjeri Australian Aboriginal people of southern Australia.

 Language

 The Warki spoke a dialect variety of Ngarrindjeri.

 Country

 The Warki traditionally inhabited the area around the north and western areas of Lake Alexandrina, from Grote Hill as far as Currency Creek.
 Norman Tindale estimated their lands at 300 mi2.
 They were also present on the eastern and western extremities of Hindmarsh Island.